alexbecker/prompt-injection/paper.typ

 Most LLMs used in agents and applications have been tuned with reinforcement learning to use a chat template which includes distinct
-_system prompt_ and _user prompt_ portions and to prioritize instructions in the system prompt, and official advice from major labs such as OpenAI is for application and agent authors to provide instructions there.
+_system prompt_ and _user prompt_ portions and to prioritize instructions in the system prompt, and official advice from major labs such as OpenAI is for application and agent authors to provide instructions there @openai2025prompting.
 This is conceptually similar to how most SQL libraries allow application authors to specify query templates separately from values which may come from the user.
 However, the system prompt/user prompt separation does not offer the same guarantee that proper use of SQL libraries does.
-The LLM has been trained via reinforcement learning to prioritize system prompts over user inputs, but the persistence of prompt injection vulnerabilities shows that this is not sufficiently reliable.
+Some LLMs are trained via reinforcement learning to prioritize system prompts over user inputs, but the persistence of prompt injection vulnerabilities shows that this is not sufficiently reliable.

 Unlike many problems with current LLMs, prompt injection is not expected to be solved as a side-effect of creating more generally capable LLMs.
 In fact, the very ability of more capable LLMs to follow more complex instructions means that they will be vulnerable to more complex attacks.
 This makes prompt injection a clear target for dedicated research.

+The prompt injection problem has been studied in 2 different settings. _Indirect prompt injection_ assumes that a trusted user provides instructions to the LLM and then feeds it untrusted data, and the goal of defenses is to prevent any instructions in the data portion from being acted on.
+_Direct prompt injection_ goes further, assuming that instructions from an untrusted user should be followed, unless they conflict with instructions from the system author.
+In realistic multi-turn or agent settings, it is necessary to handle the direct prompt injection problem because previous LLM outputs contain further instructions for the LLM to follow but are necessarily tainted by untrusted input.

 We focus on a particular class of system prompts for ease of analysis: those that attempt to enforce a _rule_ which will reject certain user prompts.
 We call the prompts the rules are intended to reject _malicious prompts_.